Programme structure

 This module is delivered in a series of mandatory in-person sessions (leadership forums) and is complemented by resources in the online learning community.

-How the modules will be assessed
+How the programme will be assessed

 The programme will be assessed through a variety of methods, including: